Your partner in precision urethane-based technology from prototype to production.

 What is Reaction Injection Molding (RIM)?

-RIM partRIM is a process that combines the superior properties of thermoset polyurethanes with the adaptability of injection molding techniques.
-During the RIM process, thermoset polyurethanes are introduced into a closed, metal mold under high heat and high pressure, allowing for a chemical reaction to occur.
-RIM is typically ideal for manufacturing large, intricate geometries that may be otherwise difficult to achieve from a cast molding process.
-Moreover, RIM is well-suited for producing structural parts, enclosures, and housings that can be found in various applications such as medical devices, robotics, and fitness & recreation.
-To learn more about the types of products achievable through a RIM process, click here
+RIM combines the superior properties of thermoset polyurethanes with the adaptability of injection molding.
+During the process, thermoset polyurethanes are introduced into a closed, metal mold under high heat and high pressure, allowing for a chemical reaction to occur.

 What is Compression Molding?

-Compression Molded PartCompression molding is one of many techniques related to cast molding However, high compressive forces are used to achieve the desired net shape.
-Unlike RIM, a specific amount of liquid is placed into the center of an open mold cavity.
-Before the mixture begins to solidify, a second mold is placed on top to compress the same shape and surface of the mold cavity.
+Compression molding, another common method for processing thermosets like polyurethane, uses high compressive forces to shape materials.
+In this process, a specific amount of liquid is placed into the center of an open mold cavity, and a second mold compresses the material into shape before it solidifies.
 While various materials can be used, such as thermoplastics, compression molding with thermosets like polyurethanes provides a good solution to obtain a wide range of shapes, sizes, and forms.

 Reaction Injection Molding Compression Molding